 According to Monica, many coops are now working with microlots and offering lot segmentation, with lots separated by cup profile, region, or producer, in addition to the increase in coffees processed using innovative or experimental techniques like natural processing or anaerobic fermentation.

-Get excited about Peruvian coffees this yea
+Get excited about Peruvian coffees this year

 Oscar mentioned that producers are looking forward to new opportunities this year as many will be receiving more financial support from local institutions and government initiatives to develop the coffee sector, allowing cooperatives to further invest in harvesting, logistics, entrepreneurship, and training for young producers and women.
 Growth for them means better coffees for us to share with you and your customers!